mitranim/fpx/docs/html/partials/coll.md

 ## Coll

 Utils for dealing with collections (lists and dicts).
+Like all other `fpx` functions, they treat their arguments as immutables and never modify them.

 ---